drvinceknight/unpeudemath/_posts/2015-05-04-code-on-cake-poker-and-a-number-theory-classification-webapp.md

 - A story based game with an original storyline stemming from the zodiac.
-The presentation culminated in Geraint, Jason and I (who were the audience) retaliating to their Nerf gun attack with our hidden Nerf guns (we had a hunch that this group would ambush us...).
-This was almost written in Django (that was the goal but they didn't have the time to fully implement it).
+The presentation culminated in Geraint, Jason and I (who were the audience) retaliating to their Nerf gun attack with our (hidden under the desk) Nerf guns (we had a hunch that this group would ambush us...).
+The game mechanics itself was coded in pure Python and the UI was almost written in Django (that was the goal but they didn't have the time to fully implement it).

     ![]({{site.baseurl}}/assets/images/cardiff_elite_four.jpg)